moomoomoo309/LoveGame/Instructions for setting up LoveGame Repo.md

      * FormatLua (adds alt+l shortcut to format Lua code)
      * LuaSmartTips (adds auto-complete information for Lua code)
      * SidebarEnhancements (adds more options to the right click menu of files/folders in the sidebar)
+     * BracketHighlighter (Highlights the brackets for the current scope)
+      * If you use the SublimeLove language, you need to add it.
+It's in the bracket settings, just add "Love" to the Lua language.
+     * ColorCoder (Colors EVERY function and variable in the editor differently.
+Some people HATE this.)
+     * GitGutter (Shows the diffs between your build and the one on github)
+     * SublimeLinter + SublimeLinter-luacheck (Error checking.
+You need to install LuaCheck for this, though)
+     * RegExLink (Opens links in your browser by right clicking)

   * Go to tools->build system, and switch it to Love.
 	  * Press ctrl+shift+p, run git: clone, enter https://github.com/moomoomoo309/LoveGame as the URL.